-In the first edition of this contribution, we defined concession contracts as instruments for the construction, financing and management of infrastructure and services of public interest,2 such as, for example, residential development, roads, ports, airports, mines, power plants, refineries and other energy-related projects.
-Among their main characteristics, we noted:
+In the prior editions of this contribution, we defined concession contracts as instruments for the construction, financing and management of infrastructure and services of public interest,such as, for example, residential development, roads, ports, airports, mines, power plants, refineries and other energy-related projects.
+Among the main characteristics of concessions, we noted that they:

-- the existence of a long-term relationship between a public entity and a private person;
+- imply a long-term relationship between a public entity and a private person;

-- exposing the project to changes in circumstances over the long term;
+- entail, by definition, the exposure of the project to changes in circumstances over the long term;

-- the purpose of facilitating states' access to private financing for key public service projects; and
+- have the key purpose of facilitating the access of sovereign states to private financing for public service projects; and

 To the extent that the investor is able to prove that the host state has indeed breached the treaty standards invoked, it may thus be entitled to restitution or, alternatively, to the reparation of the harm actually suffered.